 Due to the broad nature of post-grant challenges, unlimited pre-grant opposition should be curtailed to better reflect international practice.
-The ability of third parties to submit references prior to patent grant are sufficient and should be the preferred method of challenge pre-grant.
-These challenges increase costs and greatly complicate the ability obtain a patent in India.
+Unlike in the United States, any person may challenge a patent application in India at any time before a patent is granted.
+This has allowed parties with political, ideological, and other non-technical opposition to patent applications to unduly delay the process by raising numerous pre-grant challenges.
+These challenges increase costs and unnecessarily complicate the ability obtain a patent in India.